etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

   * Direct access (called the dynamic API) to all the properties and values of the data within the business object through the get(String propertyName) and set((String propertyName, Object value) methods.
 These methods are particularly useful when working with generic functions such as security and logging.
   * Access to the Entity describing the type and properties of the business object.
   * Security and validation checks when getting and setting values.
-  * Access to the id of the object through the getId method.
+  * Access to the ID of the object through the getId method.
   * Access to the identifier of the object: the getIdentifier method of the BaseOBObject uses the identifier properties of the object to create a displayable title for that object.

 The section on runtime model and dynamic API below, gives an example on how the dynamic API and the runtime model can be used.

-As all Openbravo ERP business objects should extend this class, it is safe to cast an object to this class when required.
+As all Etendo Classic business objects should extend this class, it is safe to cast an object to this class when required.

 ###  Generated Business Object Classes

-At development time the DAL will generate business object classes for each table defined in the application dictionary.
+At development time, the DAL will generate business object classes for each table defined in the application dictionary.
 This is done as part of the compile.complete ant tasks or can be done separately through the generate.entities ant task.
 These generated classes are the classes which are normally used by a developer because they offer compile-time-checked typed access to properties.
-The generated classes are created in the _src-gen_ folder in the Openbravo ERP development project and are part of the _org.openbravo.base.model_ package and its subpackages.
+The generated classes are created in the _src-gen_ folder in the Etendo Classic development project and are part of the _org.openbravo.base.model_ package and its subpackages.

 The generated classes extend the BaseOBObject and offer typed wrapper getters